verana-labs/verifiable-trust-spec/spec.md

 ### [VS-CONN-VS] Requirements for a VS to accept a connection from another service

 When a [[ref: VS]] VS-1 receive a connection request from a service Service-2 to one of its services specified in DID Document, VS-1 MUST verify service Service-2 complies with [VS-SPEC], else VS-1 MUST NOT accept the connection.
-Exception: if provided by VS-1 service Service-2 wants to connect to is an issuer of [DT-EC-ORG] or [DT-EC-PERSON] and Service-2 is just missing a [DT-EC-ORG] / [DT-EC-PERSON] for being compliant, connection CAN be accepted by VS-1.
+Exception: if provided by VS-1 service Service-2 wants to connect to is an issuer of [VT-EC-ORG] or [VT-EC-PERSON] and Service-2 is just missing a [VT-EC-ORG] / [VT-EC-PERSON] for being compliant, connection CAN be accepted by VS-1.

-### [VS-CONN-VUA] Requirements for a VS to accept a connection from a VUA User Agent
+### [VS-CONN-VUA] Requirements for a VS to accept a connection from a User Agent

 When a User Agent start a [[ref: session]] with a compliant [[ref: VS]], [[ref: VS]] MUST verify that User Agent complies with [VUA-SPEC], else [[ref: VS]] MUST drop the connection.